 Program Core Courses

-Students take four courses that form the program’s core.
-These courses offer students opportunities to explore multiple perspectives in relation to the program’s focuses – Learning Design, Technology Innovation, Learning Analytics, and Higher Education Leadership.
+Students take five courses that form the program’s core.
+These courses offer students opportunities to explore multiple perspectives in relation to the program’s focuses – Learning Design, Technology Innovation, Learning Analytics, and critical studies in Higher Education.
 The core courses enable students to build common knowledge and language to engage in discourse that challenges current perspectives in learning and design to drive the discipline forward.

 This survey course draws on multiple disciplines to consider what learning is and how it happens.
 How do students process new information?
 What can you do to facilitate deep learning for students from varied backgrounds?
 Can there be universal design for learning?
 What is agility in learning and design methods?
 Learning key principles for how people learn and retain material will prepare you to design valuable learning experiences in higher education and beyond.